Government Treatment For Alcoholism

 Many federal government and state officials are taking action to help create affordable and accessible treatment programs.

-If you do not have health insurance or cannot afford treatment, speak with a recovery specialist now.
+If you do not have health insurance or cannot afford treatment, speak with a recovery professional now.

 Make a decision that will change your life.Find a Center